hoangduytran/blender-manual/manual/grease_pencil/selecting.rst

    :doc:`Object Mode </scene_layout/object/selecting>`.

-.. _bpy.ops.gpencil.select_linked:
+.. _bpy.ops.gpencil.select_random:

-Select Linked
+Select Random
 =============

 .. reference::

    :Mode:      Edit Mode
-   :Menu:      :menuselection:`Select --> Linked`
+   :Menu:      :menuselection:`Select --> Select Random`
-   :Shortcut:  :kbd:`L`, :kbd:`Ctrl-L`

-:kbd:`L` (or :kbd:`Ctrl-L` for all) will add to the selection the cursor's nearest control point, and all the linked ones, i.e. all points belonging to the same stroke.
+Randomly selects unselected points or strokes.

+Ratio
+   The likelihood of an unselected elements being selected.
+   Note that, this is not the percentage amount of elements that will be selected.
+Random Seed
+   :term:`Seed` used by the pseudo-random number generator.
+Action
+   Selection or deselection of elements.
+Unselect Ends
+   Excludes the selection of stroke end points.

 .. _bpy.ops.gpencil.select_alternate: